alexbirkett/ten20-tile-server/README.md

 ten20tileServer
 ===============

-Generates tiles on the fly from Mapnik XML
+Generates map tiles on the fly from Mapnik XML or serves tiles from an [mbtiles](https://www.mapbox.com/developers/mbtiles/) file.

-ten20tileServer generates map tiles on the fly from Mapnik XML.
-The server is a very simple wrapper around [tilelive-mapnik](https://github.com/mapbox/tilelive-mapnik)
+ten20tileServer generates map tiles on the fly from Mapnik XML or serves tiles from an mbtiles file. ten20tileServer is a simple [Express](http://expressjs.com/) based wrapper around [tilelive.js] (https://github.com/mapbox/tilelive.js) library.

 ## Tile scheme